bohemian-coder/laravel-demo/README.md

-# laravel-demo
+# laravel-docker-kubernetes

+Laravel application containerized and deployed to kubernetes.

+DB to backend communication between containers and replicated on separate pods

-A simple laravel app dockerized and deployed to kubernetes -> https://github.com/bohemian-coder/dockerize-laravel-demo To run this you need : PHP, MySQL, Apache and Composer.
+To run this you need :
+- PHP
+- MySQL
+- Apache
+- Composer

 Base commands :